Doof in the Park

-Doof in the Park is an annual electronic dance music festival held at Camperdown Park in Dundee, Scotland.
+Doof in the Park (stylised as doof in the Park) is an annual electronic dance music festival held at Camperdown Park in Dundee, Scotland.
 Organised by Doof Music, the event was founded by Dundee-based DJ and producer Hannah Laing.
 The inaugural festival took place in 2025 and attracted an audience of approximately 15,000 attendees.

 History

 Doof in the Park was first announced in 2024 by Dundee-born DJ and producer Hannah Laing through her music label and events brand, Doof.

 The concept aimed to create a large-scale electronic music festival in Dundee, combining international and Scottish artists within the genres of techno, trance, and hard dance.

+The inaugural event was preceded by a short, intimate set by Laing at LiveHouse Dundee in the underground car park, described as a taster for Doof in the Park, as part of the Dundee Dance Event.
 The inaugural event took place on 5 July 2025 at Camperdown Park.
 The site was adapted to accommodate an estimated 15,000 attendees, with designated stage areas, fencing, and temporary infrastructure.

 The festival featured three performance areas: Doof for Life, Up the Doof, and The Highlander.
 Each stage represented a different musical focus, from mainstream electronic acts to underground and local performers.

 The Highlander stage was modelled and named after the bar with the same name in San Antonio, Ibiza, where Laing had her first residency on the island.

-The 2025 edition received positive reviews for its production quality and line-up, which included internationally recognised artists such as Armin van Buuren, Judge Jules, and Lisa Lashes, alongside local DJs from Scotland's electronic music scene.
+The inaugural 2025 edition, hosted on 5 July, received positive reviews for its production quality and line-up, which included internationally recognised artists such as Armin van Buuren, Judge Jules, and Lisa Lashes, alongside local DJs from Scotland's electronic music scene.
 However, some attendees and commentators noted limited amenities on-site, including the number of food vendors and rest facilities.

 Following the inaugural event, an afterparty was held at Fat Sams featuring some of the artists that performed at the festival, with organisers confirming that Doof in the Park would return in 2026, again at Camperdown Park after it was a huge success.

-The 2026 line-up announcement included established and emerging artists such as Paul van Dyk, Eddie Halliwell, Novah, Maddix, Odymel, and The Rocket Man, indicating an expansion in both scale and international reach.
+The 2026 event, hosted on 4 July, featured a line-up that included established and emerging artists such as Paul van Dyk, Eddie Halliwell, Novah, Maddix, Odymel, and The Rocket Man, indicating an expansion in both scale and international reach.
+The 2026 event also saw the introduction of a new stage “Keep it Fucking Moving”, a smaller stage which featured some of the DJs that trained at Doof Studios in Dundee’s Change Centre that was opened by Laing in December 2025.

+The 2027 event was confirmed after the previous event and is scheduled to be hosted on 3 July.

+Stages

+Doof for Life

+Doof for Life is the festival's main stage and hosts the event's headline performances.
+The stage features a mixture of Scottish, English and international DJs and attracts the festival's largest audiences.
+It is housed within the former Slam tent previously used at T in the Park.